Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 The interpreter reads PostScript commands, parses them, and manages the operand stack.
 This step will involve modules for tokenizing commands, parsing them, and executing them within the correct context.

-- Lexer (lexer.py): Tokenizes PostScript input into recognizable symbols like numbers, operators, and names.
+- Lexer (`lexer.py`): Tokenizes PostScript input into recognizable symbols like numbers, operators, and names.
 This module is essential to break down the input for parsing.
-- Parser (parser.py): Organizes tokens into interpretable units, recognizing PostScript language constructs such as loops, procedures, and control structures.
+- Parser (`parser.py`): Organizes tokens into interpretable units, recognising PostScript language constructs such as loops, procedures, and control structures.
-- Executor (executor.py): Executes parsed instructions by manipulating the operand stack and calling appropriate functions.
+- Executor (`executor.py`): Executes parsed instructions by manipulating the operand stack and calling appropriate functions.
 Each PostScript operator (e.g., moveto, lineto, stroke) will have a corresponding function.
-- Stack Management (stack.py): PostScript is stack-based, so the interpreter should use a stack to handle arguments and results.
+- Stack Management (`stack.py`): PostScript is stack-based, so the interpreter should use a stack to handle arguments and results.
-- Environment (environment.py): Manages variables, procedures, and dictionaries, maintaining state across commands and supporting scoping rules.
+- Environment (`environment.py`): Manages variables, procedures, and dictionaries, maintaining state across commands and supporting scoping rules.

 ##### Step 2: Set Up the Graphics State

 The graphics state is a collection of parameters that affects how PostScript graphics operators work.
 This includes things like the current transformation matrix, line width, and fill color.

-- Graphics State (graphics_state.py): Tracks parameters such as color, transformations, and line style.
+- Graphics State (`graphics_state.py`): Tracks parameters such as color, transformations, and line style.
 It maintains the current transformation matrix (CTM) and other style attributes.
 PostScript commands modify this state and store it on a stack to support nested graphics contexts.

-##### Step 3: Develop the Rasterizer
+##### Step 3: Develop the Rasteriser

-The rasterizer converts paths, shapes, and text commands into pixels, making use of the graphics state.
+The rasteriser converts paths, shapes, and text commands into pixels, making use of the graphics state.
 This component will likely involve modules to handle specific rendering tasks, such as filling paths and rendering text.

-- Renderer (renderer.py): Implements core rasterization logic, translating vector shapes into pixel data according to the graphics state.
+- Renderer (`renderer.py`): Implements core rasterization logic, translating vector shapes into pixel data according to the graphics state.
 This module will handle operations like stroke, fill, and text rendering.
-- Path Management (path.py): Represents and manipulates geometric paths, handling commands like moveto, lineto, curveto, and closepath.
-It supports constructing paths and converting them into rasterized form.
+- Path Management (`path.py`): Represents and manipulates geometric paths, handling commands like moveto, lineto, curveto, and closepath.
+It supports constructing paths and converting them into rasterised form.
-- Output Buffer (output_buffer.py): Stores the pixel data for the rendered image, which can be saved to a file or displayed.
+- Output Buffer (`output_buffer.py`): Stores the pixel data for the rendered image, which can be saved to a file or displayed.
 You might use a simple 2D array to represent pixel data and write it out as a PNG or other image format.

 ##### Step 4: Utility Modules

-These will provide helper functions and classes to manage color, geometry, and transformations, aiding both the interpreter and rasterizer.
+These will provide helper functions and classes to manage color, geometry, and transformations, aiding both the interpreter and rasteriser.

 - Color Utilities (color_utils.py): Handles color transformations (e.g., RGB to grayscale) and manages color mixing operations.
 - Geometry Utilities (geometry_utils.py): Contains functions for geometric operations, like distance calculations and point transformations.